Quintic del Pezzo threefolds in positive and mixed characteristic: Introduction

-The first result of this paper shows that $V_5$-schemes are classified by nets of quinary alternating forms, or by ternary symmetric bilinear forms.
-Note that, when $2$ is not invertible, the theory of quadratic forms and that of symmetric bilinear forms are different, while the latter provides the correct counterpart of our classification.
-To state the main result, we define: \begin{defn}[=Definitions~\ref{defn:W5} and \ref{defn:forms}] Let $B$ be a scheme. \begin{enumerate} \item A $V_5$-scheme $Y$ over $B$ is a smooth projective scheme $Y$ over $B$ such that each fiber is a quintic del Pezzo threefold. \item A \emph{net of quinary alternating forms of rank $4$ over $B$} is a triple $(U_5,N_3,\nu)$, where $U_5$ and $N_3$ are locally free sheaves on $B$ of rank $5$ and $3$ respectively, and $\nu \colon \wedge^2 U_5 \to N_3$ is a surjective map that locally defines a three-dimensional family of alternating forms of rank $4$. \item Similarly, a \emph{non-degenerate ternary symmetric bilinear form over $B$} is a triple $(N_3,L,\varphi)$, where $N_3$ and $L$ are locally free sheaves on $B$ of rank $3$ and $1$ respectively, and $\varphi \colon S^2 N_3 \to L$ is a surjective map that locally defines a non-degenerate symmetric bilinear form. \end{enumerate} Two nets of quinary alternating forms, or two symmetric bilinear forms, are said to be \emph{similar} (denoted by $\sim_B$) if they are isomorphic modulo twisting with line bundles.
-For details, see Definitions~\ref{defn:W5} and \ref{defn:forms}. \end{defn}
+where $N_3$ and $L$ are locally free sheaves on $B$ of rank $3$ and $1$ respectively, and $\varphi \colon S^2 N_3 \to L$ is a surjective map that locally defines a non-degenerate symmetric bilinear form. \end{enumerate} Two nets of quinary alternating forms, or two symmetric bilinear forms, are said to be \emph{$B$-similar} (denoted by $\sim_B$) if they are isomorphic modulo twisting with line bundles. \end{defn}